2018–19 FA Cup: Quarter-finals

 The draw for the quarter-finals took place on 18 February 2019.
 Matches were played on the weekend of 16–17 March 2019.
 This round included two teams from Level 2, Millwall and Swansea City, the lowest ranking sides left in the competition.

 Semi-finals

 The draw for the semi-finals took place on 17 March 2019.

 Final

 The final was played on 18 May 2019 at Wembley Stadium, London.

 Bracket

 The following is the bracket which the FA Cup resembled.
 Numbers in parentheses next to the match score represent the results of a replay, except for the quarter-finals stage onwards.
 Numbers in parentheses next to the replay score represents the results of a penalty shoot-out except for the quarter-finals stage onwards.

 Top scorers

-Television rights
+Broadcasting rights

+The domestic broadcasting rights for the competition were held by the BBC and subscription channel BT Sport.
+The BBC held the rights since 2014–15, while BT Sport since 2013–14.
+The FA Cup Final was required to be broadcast live on UK terrestrial television under the Ofcom code of protected sporting events.

 The following matches were broadcast live on UK television: